Skip to content

 The Skier’s Glacier Travel Gear List

 It’s well and truly Spring in the Rockies.
 Skiers are getting out on the icefields, and tracks are being made on the steepest faces.
 As you break out that tiny skimo harness for the season, it’s probably a good time to review what most people carry and dangle off of that alpine lingerie.
+A lot of this gear has multiple purposes, but here we are talking about its primary function of glacier travel and crevasse rescue.

 Read now